googleapis/enterprise-certificate-proxy/README.md

 Google Enterprise Certificate Proxies are part of the [Google Cloud Zero Trust architecture][zerotrust] that enables mutual authentication with [client-side certificates][clientcert].
 This repository contains a set of proxies/modules that can be used by clients or toolings to interact with certificates that are stored in [protected key storage systems][keystore].

-Application code should rarely need to use most of these proxies within this repository directly, but the clients and toolings provided by Google such as [Cloud SDK](https://cloud.google.com/sdk) to have a more convenient developer experiences to callers.
+To interact the client certificates, application code should rarely need to use most of these proxies within this repository directly, but the clients and toolings provided by Google such as [Cloud SDK](https://cloud.google.com/sdk) to have a more convenient developer experiences to callers.

 ## Installation